techidaily/site-win11-tips/source/_posts/how-to-reactivate-the-forgotten-windows-start-menu.md

  Windows Explorer is Windows’ default file manager.
 Microsoft first introduced Window Explorer in Windows 95\.
 Explorer allows you to see, interact with, and modify files present on your system.

  Start Menu Button sometimes stops working because of issues with Windows Explorer.
-In some cases, even the whole[Windows can be become unresponsive](https://www.makeuseof.com/tag/7-common-reasons-why-your-system-is-irresponsive-how-to-solve-them/) .
+In some cases, even the whole [Windows can be become unresponsive](https://www.makeuseof.com/tag/7-common-reasons-why-your-system-is-irresponsive-how-to-solve-them/) .
 Simply restarting Explorer can often resolve problems affecting the Start Menu and the Taskbar.

 To restart Explorer: